Business Case Template contents

 List the known risks associated with the adoption of this solution.

-Helpful guides for this section: A guide to Risk Management.
-Example Risk Register
+Helpful guides for this section: A guide to Risk Management

 .
-Possible responses to risk.
 A table similar to the below could be used:

 ||Involve retained recruitment consultant to source team members.
 Consider using consultants on fixed term contracts.